aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Saving/htmlsaveoptions/exportFontsAsBase64/_index.md

 ### Remarks

 By default, fonts are written to separate files.
-If this option is set to ``True``, fonts will be embedded into the document's CSS in Base64 encoding.
+If this option is set to ``true``, fonts will be embedded into the document's CSS in Base64 encoding.